How To Take Bad Smells Out Of Clothes Without Washing Them

 ✅ Best for removing general strong bad smells in a flash

-Finally, looking for a ready-to-wear solution?
-A handheld garment steamer is a speedy yet effective way to make your clothes smell fresh.
+Looking for a ready-to-wear solution?
+A handheld garment steamer (like this one from Lakeland) is a speedy yet effective way to make your clothes smell fresh.
 And for bonus points, it removes creases and wrinkles at the same time.
 This leaves you looking and smelling presentable in mere minutes.

 If you have a really stubborn stink on your hands, then you might find that none of these options works.
-In this case your only other option is to wash your clothes.
-Sometimes there’s nothing else for it.
+That’s because these tricks are brilliant for buying extra time between washes, but they can’t remove the build-up of oils, sweat residues and bacteria that only a proper wash can fully shift.
+So, in this case, your only other option is to wash your clothes.

 Before running a full load of laundry, I use around 50 to 100 ml of liquid castile soap in place of standard laundry detergent.
 Then I add a few tablespoons of white vinegar to the fabric conditioner drawer, before running a standard wash.
 Once the wash cycle is finished I dry my clothing as usual.